felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 a dev environment in AWS with all resources.

-We are going to leverage all these single set of configuration files to create multiple environments excluding the Terraform related variables.
+We are going to leverage all these single set of configuration files to create multiple environments excluding the Terraform related variables (dev.tfvars, stag.tfvars, terraform.tfvars).

 so whenever we create dev environment, all these resources will be created and it is going to be devdemo1.devopsincloud.com.